 The pedagogical workload of the lecturers is governed by the legal acts of Lithuania, recommendations of the Ministry of Education and Science, documents approved by the College Description of college lecturers' workload formation procedures.
 According to the documents the pedagogical workload of the lecturers consists of 1,548 hours (§73).
 This approximates 18 teaching hours per week, which is in line with international standards for lecturers at Universities of Applied Sciences and comparable organisations.

 According to general academic standards, teachers should have at least the level of qualification their students are to achieve.
 As all teachers have at least Master qualification this requirement is fulfilled.
-About two thirds of teachers have more than three years of industry experience.
+More than two thirds of teachers have more than three years of industry experience (§52) and 16% have scientific degrees.

-The recommendation by evalag to invite foreign guest lectures has not been pursued to a sufficient degree, as it has happened on only one occasion in 2014 (§65).
+The recommendation by evalag to invite foreign more guest lectures has been pursued to a degree, from three in 2012 to 12 in 2014-15 (§67).
+It remains open whether this is part of a sustained strategy.

-There are 36 teachers on the list the College has provided.
-Some of them do not teach in both the full-time and the part-time course, so that the teacher numbers quoted in §§ 51 and 141 differ.
-The calculation of the student-teacher ratio is not self-explanatory, but the on-site interviews with teachers and students have shown that adequate teaching is provided.
+There are 25 teachers on the list the College has provided.
+The calculation of the student-teacher ratio is not self-explanatory, but both the on-site interviews with teachers and students and later clarification by the college have shown that adequate teaching is provided.

-Staff turnover is low, with just four new teachers during the assessment period 2012-2015 (§52).
+Staff turnover is low, with just four new teachers during the assessment period 2012-2015 (§54).
 Though staff turnover can be a driver and motivator for staff, in teaching a high degree of continuity tends to be beneficial for the quality of teaching.

-The average pedagogical experience is 16 years and ranges from 1 year to 32 years.
+The average pedagogical experience is 15 years and ranges from 1 year to 32 years.
 There is no over-representation of certain ages in the teaching staff.

-Some part of the professional development of staff is done by academic exchange with other universities (§63).
-Four to six staff took part in such exchanges each year.
-Three teachers have participated in company internships.
+Some part of the professional development of staff is done by academic exchange with other universities (§§65, 67).
+Twelve staff are claimed to have taken part in such exchanges in 2012-2014.
+Two teachers have participated in company internships.

-Moreover, teaching/education projects, attendance of conferences and publishing in scientific journals are practised as further elements of staff development.
-The number of such activities is not very high (usually a handful), but in total there are some activities to be seen (§§65-68).
+Several other activities are noted (§§61-64, 68): teaching/education projects, attendance of conferences and publishing in scientific journals.
+The number of such activities is not very high (usually a handful), but in total there are some activities to be seen.
 The claim from the self-evaluation report (§69) that all lecturers have equal conditions for qualification could be confirmed during the site visit.
 The lack of funding for staff development the evalag report of 2012 mentions does not seem to be a major problem any more, which has been confirmed by the senior administration.

 Research is not in the focus of teachers' attention.
-Just two cases of lecturers being active in research are mentioned in the self-evaluation report (§59).
+Just two cases of lecturers being active in research are mentioned in the self-evaluation report (§62).
 This finding was confirmed by the meeting with the teachers and the administration - who, incidentally, claimed three researchers.
 The College itself states that activities of applied research are insufficient (§75), though during the visit the administration reported that they had installed five-year plans and three-year plans for research and announced that participation in an EU research network programme is being planned.